shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-Use Pet button to begin a rampage and kill with a shorter Kill Cooldown.<br>
+Use Pet button to begin a rampage and kill with a shorter Kill Cooldown.<br><br>
 NOTE: Werewolf can only kill during rampage!<br>

 ### Game Options